Salmonella Study

 Salmonella in New Zealand

-Salmonella causes outbreaks of scouring, abortion and mortality in dairy cattle.
+Salmonella causes outbreaks of scouring, abortion and death in dairy cattle.
 The effects of salmonella on-farm can be devastating, posing serious risk to health, productivity and welfare of affected animals.
-Salmonella is also a leading cause of food poisoning in humans in New Zealand.
+Salmonella are also a leading cause of food poisoning in humans in New Zealand.

 Salmonella trends 2010 to 2020